 The holiday season is a great time to cuddle up by the fire to watch your favorite holiday movie.
 Whether out of tradition or nostalgia, many of us view the same videos year after year; what you may not notice are the brands, strategically placed and working their way into our consciousness throughout the season.
-Product placement is described as the promotion of branded goods or services within the context of a show or movie.
+Product placement (a type of native advertising) is described as the promotion of branded goods or services within the context of a show or movie.

 Coca-Cola in A Charlie Brown Christmas